MicrosoftDocs/dynamics365smb-docs/business-central/bank-how-setup-bank-statement-service.md

     > [!NOTE]
     > This page shows the actual web page of the Envestnet Yodlee Bank Feeds service.
 Terminology and functionality on the page may not match instructions provided in this topic.
-3. In the **Online Bank Account Linking** page, in the **Link Account** pane, use the Search function to find the bank where you have one or more online bank accounts.
+3. On the **Online Bank Account Linking** page, in the **Link Account** pane, use the Search function to find the bank where you have one or more online bank accounts.
 4. Choose the bank name.
 The **Log In** pane opens.
 5. Enter the username and password that you use to log on to the online bank, and then choose the **Next** button.
 6. The bank feed service prepares to link the first online bank account at the specified bank to a new bank account in [!INCLUDE[d365fin](includes/d365fin_md.md)].